The Emily Morgan Hotel and Other Real Haunted Hotels in San Antonio

 Room 636 (now changed) became legendary as the location of one of San Antonio's greatest unsolved mysteries that took place in 1965.
 This mystery also involved Room 536 of the St. Anthony Hotel.
 Hotel staff found Room 636 of the Gunter Hotel covered in blood but the body of the tall blonde woman staying there was ever found.
 The only suspect was Albert Knox who was staying at the St. Anthony Hotel in Room 536.
 He was found in his room dead from an apparent suicide.
 There was no motive, no confession, no missing person report, no information to go on.

 Photographs taken in the ballroom area show ghostly guests amongst the living.
 Voices are heard coming from empty rooms and hallways.
 Parties can be heard in unoccupied rooms.
-A man named Buck who resided at the hotel for a number of years and died there is sometimes seen picking up the newspaper and wondering around.
+A man named Buck who resided at the hotel for a number of years and died there is sometimes seen picking up the newspaper and wandering around.
 A lady in blue and a lady in white have been seen floating through walls.

 The Menger Hotel